 No. 95.
-That this conference would encourage the carrying out the provisions made for preaching the gospel to the negro race, in the revelation of May 4, 1865.
+That this conference would encourage the carrying out the provisions made for preaching the gospel to the Negro Race in the revelation of May 4, 1865.

 No. 96.
-That the moneys in the Bishop's hands, contributed to the Emigration Fund, be subject to the committee appointed for their disposal.
+That the money in the Bishop's hands, contributed to the Emigration Fund, be subject to the committee appointed for their disposal.